 From a work perspective we have had to adapt fast with pre-trainers understandably returning to their trainers almost instantly and not being replaced, leaving several empty boxes.
 We were lucky enough to have an owner needing our retraining services and four new TBs fresh from racing arrived at the beginning of lockdown to seek their fortunes away from the track.
 This is one of my favourite challenges and as you can see from the pictures it’s a hugely rewarding experience.

 This fellow is 8-year-old Chesterman who with a month of lungeing, long reining, hacking, flat work, pole work and jumping has progressed rapidly.
 He is now ready to jump into water and over some logs, ditches and banks and as soon as we’re given the go ahead will now be for sale to pursue his new career.

-As with all our horses during lockdown a simple high fibre diet of Dengie Alfa-A Original, Performance+ Balancer, haylage and turnout suited him down to the ground.
+As with all our horses during lockdown a simple high fibre diet of Dengie Alfa-A Original, balancer, haylage and turnout suited him down to the ground.
 His coat, muscle tone and condition score have all benefited hugely.

 With our eventers we chose to give two of the novices a 6 week holiday as they’d been in fairly heavy work and with no competing on the horizon we felt they were ready for a break.
 They continued to have a handful of balancer each, twice a day for essential vits and mins.
 They’ll return to work on Monday and we’ll start to introduce some Alfa-A Original back into to their diet.